-Customs duties, excises (only for goods that qualify as excise goods) and import value added tax (VAT) will, in principle, become due when goods are brought into Belgium from outside the European Union.
-However, goods having no commercial character (therefore for personal use and enjoyment) contained in personal luggage may be exempted from duties and taxes within certain limits.
+Customs duties, excises (only for goods that qualify as excise goods) and import value added tax (VAT) will, in principle, become due when goods are brought into Belgium from outside the EU.
+However, goods with no commercial character (therefore for personal use and enjoyment) contained in personal luggage may be exempt from duties and taxes within certain limits.

 There are no customs duties payable when travelling from another EU member state to Belgium.
-The same goes for excise duties and VAT as long as the goods are purchased tax included and they are destined for personal use.
+The same goes for excise duties and VAT as long as the goods are purchased tax included in the other member state and they are destined for personal use.

-EU and Belgian legislation foresee certain general reliefs of import duties, excises and VAT, such as for persons transferring their normal residence from outside the European Union to Belgium.
+EU and Belgian legislation foresees certain general reliefs of import duties, excises and VAT, such as for persons transferring their normal residence from outside the EU to Belgium for at least six months.

-In principle, there are no customs duties, excises or VAT due if goods are taken out of Belgium (eg, export).
-Individuals having their residence outside of the EU can apply for a refund of the VAT paid on goods purchased in Belgium and intended for personal use when they are exported to a place outside the EU in their personal luggage.
+In principle, there are no customs duties, excises or VAT due if goods are taken out of Belgium (eg, exports).
+Individuals with residences outside the EU can apply for a refund of the VAT paid on goods purchased in Belgium and intended for personal use when they are exported to a place outside the EU in their personal luggage.